Eyjólfur Sverrisson: Club career

 Eyjólfur started his career as a striker at local team UMF Tindastóll and moved to VfB Stuttgart in 1989.
 He played for Stuttgart until 1994 and became a German champion in 1992.
 After five seasons, he moved to play in midfield for Beşiktaş J.K. in Turkey and became Turkish champion with the team in 1995.
 He left them at the end of that season and changed to Hertha BSC, where he helped securing promotion to the Bundesliga in 1997 and won the DFB-Ligapokal in 2001.
 In his last couple of seasons he played as a defender.

 During his Bundesliga career, Eyjólfur played 251 matches and scored 30 goals.

 International career

-He was capped66 times for Iceland, making his debut in a Euro 1992 qualifying match in May 1991 against Albania.
+He was capped 66 times for Iceland, making his debut in a Euro 1992 qualifying match in May 1991 against Albania.
 During the 1990s he was one of the stars of the national team and also skippered them.
 His last international came in October 2001, in a World cup qualifier against Denmark which Iceland lost 0–6 away.